See the TUNING DIAGRAM FOR KEY OF C LUCKY 13 in Standard Richter Tuning Extended

 Very occasionally a delivery does not make it to its destination.
 In these instances, after one month, we will offer

-a full refund or replacement item(s) for tracked orders only (see Key Information above).
+a full refund or replacement item(s) for guaranteed delivery orders only (see Postage Options above).
 We do not offer any refund or replacement item(s) for orders